More than 50 firefighters tackle blaze in Cathedral Quarter

 Some 52 firefighters and five officers are in attendance and the incident is ongoing.

+Due to the fire, Translink has stopped several bus services from running in the city centre, with diversions in place.

+The Old Cathedral Building is home to a number of businesses and organisations, including creative art and digital studios.

-Tina Calder, owner of Excalibur Press which is based in the area, said she went to the scene as soon as she heard the news.
+Tina Calder, owner of Excalibur Press, said she went to the scene as soon as she heard the news.

 "I got a call just before 06:00 from my brother who is a security guard at the university (Ulster)," she said.